 That said, even regular dragons are intelligent enough to communicate with one another.
 After Lina is referred to as the "Dragon Spooker" a couple of times and browbeats an explanation out of someone (viz. her reputation is such that even dragons will step aside when she passes) we're treated to a scene where a dragon comes along and starts wreaking havoc in the village...until it spots Lina and starts trying to leave as casually as possible.

-Two of the three Egyptian Gods are dragons (Slifer the Sky Dragon, Winged Dragon of Ra) and the three most powerful monsters are dragons (Blue-Eyes Ultimate Dragon, Dragon Master Knight, Mythic Dragon).
+Two of the three Egyptian Gods are dragons (Slifer the Sky Dragon, The Winged Dragon of Ra, both of them are actually "Divine Beast"-monsters) and the four of the most powerful monsters are dragons (Blue-Eyes Ultimate Dragon, Dragon Master Knight, Five-Headed Dragon and Malefic Truth Dragon).

 As do Duel Masters and its CCG.
 Shobu's signature card is Bolshack Dragon.
 Worth noting is that there are four types of dragons, including zombie dragons, not to mention "wyverns" that look like dragons but don't count as them (uh...), "Dragonoid" lizardmen, and giant reptiles called Dune Geckos.
 This was a CCG that was fond of horrible, destructive, scaly things.